dreamportdev/Osdev-Notes/04_Scheduling/02_Scheduler.md

 ### Saving and restoring the process context

-In the previous section we have seen how to iterate throught processes, but that basically was just iterating through items of a list, not very useful.
+In the previous section we have seen how to iterate through processes, but that basically was just iterating through items of a list, not very useful.

 #### Saving Context